-Initial or ch neck the box beside the statement you agree with.
-I v vant CPR attempted unless my physician determines any one of the following: I have an incurable illness or injury and am dying; OR I have no reasonable chance of survival if my heart stops; OR I have little chance of long-term survival if my heart stops and the process of resuscitation would cause significant suffering. lo not want CPR attempted if my heart stops.
-To the extent possible, I want to allow a tural death.
-Other inst tructions or limitations I want my health care agent to follow: m nearing my death and cannot communicate, I want my friends and family to eve the following thoughts and feelings: earing my death, I want the following: be of care, ceremonies, etc. that would make dying more meaningful for you.
-I ask that i people I want my health care agent to include when making health care decisions my health care agent make a reasonable effort to include the following person or people in care decisions if there is time:
+Initial or check the box beside the statement you agree with.

+I want CPR attempted unless my physician determines any one of the following:

+- I have an incurable illness or injury and am dying; OR - I have no reasonable chance of survival if my heart stops; OR - I have little chance of long-term survival if my heart stops and the process of resuscitation would cause significant suffering.

+I do not want CPR attempted if my heart stops.
+To the extent possible, I want to allow a natural death.

+Other instructions or limitations I want my health care agent to follow:

+No feeding tube NO IVS

+When I am nearing my death and cannot communicate, I want my friends and family to know I have the following thoughts and feelings:

+I love them.
+It's time to let me go.

+If I am nearing my death, I want the following:

+List the type of care, ceremonies, etc. that would make dying more meaningful for you.

+Last rites by my priest.
+Saying of rosary at my bedside.
+Read Bible verses to me

+Person or people I want my health care agent to include when making health care decisions: I ask that my health care agent make a reasonable effort to include the following person or people in my health care decisions if there is time: none

-I am of the congregation The telephore ity and/or Religious Affiliation e faith and am a member of the on, parish, synagogue, or worship group in (city) one number of the congregation, parish, synagogue, or worship group is: empt to notify someone there if I am unable to give authorization to do so. nm not religious or spiritually affiliated.
-Death eath the following are my instructions.
-If my health care agent does not have authority to e decisions, I ask that my next of kin and physician follow these requests if possible.
-Examples of on of my Organs or Tissue (Anatomical Gifts) of organs are kidney, liver, heart, and lungs.
-Examples of tissue are eyes, skin, bones, and es.
-Initial or check the box beside the one statement you agree with. ter I die, I wish to donate any parts of my body that may be helpful to others. o make your wishes legally effective, register at www.donorregistry.wisconsin.gov Af ter I die, I wish to donate only the following organs and tissue: I (do not wish to donate any part of my body. • Autops Initial or ch ey neck the box beside one choice, or both A and B. A. I would accept an autopsy if it can help my blood relatives understand the cause of my death or affect their own health care choices.
-B. I would accept an autopsy if it can help advance medicine or medical education. c.
-I do not want an autopsy performed on me.
+Spirituality and/or Religious Affiliation I am of the Catholic faith and am a member of the St. Patrick's congregation, parish, synagogue, or worship group in (city) Small Town The telephone number of the congregation, parish, synagogue, or worship group is: ?
+Please attempt to notify someone there if I am unable to give authorization to do so.
+Upon My Death After my death the following are my instructions.
+If my health care agent does not have authority to make these decisions, I ask that my next of kin and physician follow these requests if possible.
+Donation of my Organs or Tissue (Anatomical Gifts) Examples of organs are kidney, liver, heart, and lungs.
+Examples of tissue are eyes, skin, bones, and heart valves.
+Initial or check the box beside the one statement you agree with.
+After I die, I wish to donate any parts of my body that may be helpful to others.
+To make your wishes legally effective, register at www.donorregistry.wisconsin.gov After I die, I wish to donate only the following organs and tissue: I do not wish to donate any part of my body. • Autopsy Initial or check the box beside one choice, or both A and B. A. I would accept an autopsy if it can help my blood relatives understand the cause of my death or affect their own health care choices.
+B. I would accept an autopsy if it can help advance medicine or medical education.

+C. I do not want an autopsy performed on me.